JulienLaucke/Object-Oriented-and-Func-tional-Programming-with-Python-DLBDSOOFPP01-/README.md

 # Habit Tracker (Python, SQLite, SQLAlchemy)

+> This project was developed as part of the IU module
+> *Object-Oriented and Functional Programming with Python (DLBDSOOFPP01)* – Phase 2.

 A small, robust habit tracker with clear domain logic, daily/weekly period handling, streak analytics, and a simple CLI.
 Data is persisted in SQLite via SQLAlchemy 2.0.